kiegroup/kie-server-optaplanner-task-assignment/README.md

-# Kie Server OptaPlanner Task Assignment
+# KIE Server OptaPlanner Task Assignment
 An example of assigning tasks on Kie Server using OptaPlanner.

 Developing Drools and jBPM